mpa-mxiang/leaderboard/README.md

 # 📖 Leaderboard<a name="about-project"></a>

-**Leaderboard** In this project, I build a basic website that allows users to have a simple leaderboard using es6 syntax and webpack.
+**Leaderboard** In this project, I build a simple website that allows users to have a simple leaderboard using es6 syntax and webpack.

 ## 🛠 Built With <a name="built-with"></a>